-The raw materials, we are processing are the heart of our chocolates.
-A major challenge in sourcing cocoa is gaining transparency in our supply chains, which are more and more complex in today’s global systems.
-Common problems in the cocoa sector are child labour, small incomes for cocoa producers or ecological problems such as deforestation or the loss of biodiversity.
+The used raw materials are the heart of our chocolates.
+A major challenge in sourcing cocoa is gaining transparency in our supply chains, which are more and more complex in today’s global system.
+Common problems in the cocoa sector are child labour, low incomes for cocoa producers or ecological problems such as deforestation or the loss of biodiversity.

-For ensuring our social and ecological sustainability principles in our chocolates, we only source sustainable certified cocoa since 2014 (organic, Naturland, Fairtrade, Rainforest Alliance or UTZ).
-This is an important measure to us in order to tackle the mentioned challenges in the cocoa sector.
-However, we continuously question and aim to improve the sustainability criteria of our products, especially the sourcing of our raw materials.
+For ensuring our social and ecological sustainability principles of our chocolates, we have been sourcing only sustainable certified cocoa since 2014 (organic, Naturland, Fairtrade and Rainforest Alliance).
+Nevertheless, a constant questioning and optimization of the sustainability criterias of our products and especially the origin of our raw materials is essential for us.

-In order to have an overview of the countries of origin and the sustainability aspects of our cocoa and for constantly improving them, we document certifications of our raw materials.
+We document the certifications of our raw materials so that we have an overview of the countries of origin and the sustainability aspects of our cocoa in order to check and improve them.
+The pie chart shows the different certifications of our cocoa.
 The world map gives an overview of the countries of origin of our cocoa.
-The pie chart shows the different certifications of our cocoa.

-We strive for more close cooperations with cooperatives and cocoa producers in order to continuously increase transparency of our raw materials and to meet our responsibility in the cocoa producing regions.
-As a Fair Trade Pioneer, we already have a very close relationship since 1996 to a Fairtrade cooperative in Ghana.
-From the point of purchasing from the cooperative Kupa Kokoo, the cocoa is 100 % traceable.
+We strive for more close cooperation with cooperatives and cocoa producers in order to increase transparency of our raw materials and to meet our responsibility in the cocoa producing regions.
+As a Fairtrade pioneer, we have maintained a very close relationship to a Fairtrade cooperative in Ghana since 1996.
 Annual on-site visits by us and visits by representatives of the cooperative to us in Herford enable a dialogue for mutual needs.

-*IN 2004, a WWF initiative established the RSPO (Roundtable on Sustainble Palm Oil) as a central organisation that seeks to promote sustainable cultivation practices for palm oil and thereby limit environmental degradation.
+*IN 2004, WWF established the RSPO (Roundtable on Sustainble Palm Oil) as a central organisation that disseminates sustainable cultivation practices for palm oil and thereby limit environmental degradation.